 Emergency restraining orders are temporary, and the judge can issue one without the other party present, however, if the injured party wants to have a full restraining order put in place they may choose to do so, and the court must hold a full hearing with both the plaintiff and the defendant within ten days.
 At a restraining order hearing the judge will determine if the plaintiff has proven the allegations in the domestic abuse complaint and if satisfied a judge can issue an order that can:

-- provide for the temporary possession of specified property, and
+- Provide for the temporary possession of specified property

-- and prohibit the defendant from possessing a firearm.
+- Prohibit the defendant from possessing a firearm.

 The court enforces these orders by making it a crime in the fourth degree to violate any of the provisions which can carry an 18-month prison sentence and a $10,000 fine.

-Accused of Domestic Violence?
-Contact Our Atlantic City Criminal Defense Lawyers
+Our Atlantic City Domestic Abuse Defense Lawyers Can Help

 If you have been arrested for domestic violence and assault you could be facing serious penalties and consequences.
-The lawyers of the Law Firm of John J. Zarych can fight to protect you from the consequences of accusations of this type and fight to protect your name and reputation.
-To schedule a no-cost and confidential initial case evaluation, call 800-508-9786 today or contact us online.
+The Atlantic City criminal defense lawyers of the Law Firm of John J. Zarych can fight to protect you from the consequences of accusations of this type and fight to protect your name and reputation.
+To schedule a no-cost case evaluation, call (609) 616-4956 today or contact us online.